IGEL-Community/IGEL-Scripts/Script_Source/Server/ansible_UMS_ICG_deployment/README.md

 Filetransfer:

 The ICG server is configured to have a vsftpd server installed, which uses explicit passive FTPS.
 There is a cron job configured on the UMS Server to sync the file_transfer files to the FTP user home.
 That way devices can use Firmwareupdates via a profile.
 Corporate Design files don't work atm with that FTP implementation, a ticket with IGEL is open (2020-12-03).

+**ToDo**: I will be moving from FTPS to HTTPS, since FTPS is not supported with all the possible file upload possibilities of the UMS, but HTTPS is:

+- Universal Firmware Update
+- Files
+- Corporate Design
+- Custom Partition